arakasi72/rtinst/README.md

 and then to run it:

-	bash rtinst.sh

-or if you run it from a non-root sudo user:

 	sudo bash rtinst.sh

 **IMPORTANT: NOTE THE NEW SSH PORT AND MAKE SURE YOU CAN SSH INTO YOUR SERVER BEFORE CLOSING THE EXISTING SESSION**